estuary/flow/site/docs/getting-started/installation.md

 ## Self-hosting Flow

-The Flow runtime is available for non-commercial use under the [Business Source License](https://github.com/estuary/flow/blob/master/LICENSE-BSL).
+The Flow runtime is available under the [Business Source License](https://github.com/estuary/flow/blob/master/LICENSE-BSL).
 It's possible to self-host Flow using a cloud provider of your choice.

 :::caution Beta
 Setup for self-hosting is not covered in this documentation, and full support is not guaranteed at this time.